All information on this page applies to both SharpStar2 and the original SharpStar design, unless otherwise noted.

 To determine which size filter holder system (67mm, 85mm, or 100mm) and which adapter ring you will need, you will need to know your lens’s filter thread diameter.
 The filter thread diameter is usually marked in millimeters on the front of your lens with a diameter (⌀) symbol like this:

 In this example, the lens shown has a filter diameter of 49mm.
-Depending on your lens’s filter diameter size, we recommend the following systems:
+Depending on your lens’s filter diameter size, we recommend the following systems.
+In general, pick the system size that’s larger than thread diameter of your lens:

 67mm (lenses up to filter diameter of 62mm):